mtyadev/Stack_Overflow_Survey_Analysis/README.md

 ## Intended Usage

-* Read along the analysis in "Stack_Overflow_Survey_Data_Preparation.ipynb" and the public blog post at medium.com
+* Read along the analysis in "Stack_Overflow_Survey_Data_Preparation.ipynb" and the public <a href="https://medium.com/@migueltya/are-you-aware-of-the-upcoming-trends-in-tech-4a952c4d39cb">blog post</a> at medium.com

 ## Acknowledgements